fltk/fltk/README.md

 ## Trademarks

-Microsoft and Windows are registered trademarks of Microsoft Corporation.
+- Microsoft and Windows are registered trademarks of Microsoft Corporation
-UNIX is a registered trademark of the X/Open Group, Inc.
+- UNIX is a registered trademark of the X/Open Group, Inc.
-OpenGL is a registered trademark of Silicon Graphics, Inc. macOS is a registered trademark of Apple Computers, Inc.
+- OpenGL is a registered trademark of Silicon Graphics, Inc.
+- macOS is a registered trademark of Apple Computers, Inc.

 ## Copyright